The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 11.6.
 Glossary#

-• regression: One of several related processes for estimating parameters that fit a model to data.
+regression: A method for estimating coefficients that fit a model to data.

-• dependent variables: The variables in a regression model we would like to predict.
-Also known as endogenous variables.
+dependent variables: The variables a regression model tries to predict, also known as endogenous variables.

-• explanatory variables: The variables used to predict or explain the dependent variables.
-Also known as independent, or exogenous, variables.
+explanatory variables: The variables a model uses to predict the dependent variables.
+Also known as independent or exogenous variables.

-• simple regression: A regression with only one dependent and one explanatory variable.
+simple regression: A regression with one dependent and one explanatory variable.

-• categorical variable: A variable that can have one of a discrete set of unordered values.
+categorical variable: A variable that can have one of a discrete set of values, usually not numerical.

-• logistic regression: A form of regression used when the dependent variable is boolean.
+logistic regression: A generalized linear model used when the dependent variable is boolean – that is, it has two possible values.

 11.7.
 Exercises#